Treythan/SoTF-Customizable-Hotkeys/README.md

 # SoTF-Customizable-Hotkeys

-A mod menu to restore number key hotkey functionality from The Forest All number keys from 0-9 are customizable
+A mod menu to restore number key hotkey functionality from The Forest.
+All number keys from 0-9 are customizable

 ### Install
 - Install [MelonLoader](https://melonwiki.xyz/#/?id=automated-installation) v0.6.0 ALPHA (go into SETTINGS tab during installation and check "Show ALPHA Pre-Releases")